Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 [deep-seated issues](https://pypackaging-native.github.io/) in Python packaging, it provided a much more powerful solution and got adopted widely – especially in scientific computing, though by far not everywhere.
-While the recipes for conda-packages enable many key features (like ensuring the ABI is kept consistent, or that packages are recompiled where necessary), this means in turn that integrating a given package into the conda world requires creating such a recipe that will build the package from source.
+While the recipes conda uses are the basis for many key features (e.g. having enough control to ensure that the ABI is kept consistent, or that packages are recompiled where necessary), this means in turn that integrating a given package into the conda world requires creating such a recipe in the first place.

-Given the size of the ecosystem, not even a company like Anaconda[^6] could hope to integrate everything that users wanted, and over time, the community-driven conda-forge channel became the place to do this integration work.
+Given the size of the ecosystem, not even a company like Anaconda[^6] could hope to integrate everything that users wanted, and over time, the community-driven conda-forge channel became _the_ place to do this integration work.
 Anyone can [submit](https://github.com/conda-forge/staged-recipes/) recipes for a package that is missing, or provide fixes for those that are already being built on so-called "feedstocks".